dbrattli/aioreactive/README.md

 ## Async streams

+Aioreactive also lets you create streams directly.
 A stream is really just a sink and a source.

 Since every sink is also a source, it's better described as as a sink that may be chained together with other sinks or streams.
 Thus you may both send values, and listen to it at the same time.

 You can create streams directly from `AsyncStream`, and you can start streams the same was as with any other source: